darya/framework/README.md

 ### Views

-Views are used to separate application logic from its presentation.
+Views are used to separate an application's logic from its presentation.
 It's good practice to treat them only as a means of displaying the data they are given.

 #### PHP view

 The simple `Darya\View\Php` class is provided for you to easily use PHP as a templating engine.
-Adapters are planned for popular templating engines, including Smarty, Mustache and Twig.
+Adapters are planned for popular templating engines, including Smarty, Blade, Twig and Mustache.

 #### views/index.php